Comparing Travel + Leisure (TNL) & The Competition

 |2.44

-Travel + Leisure presently has a consensus target price of $76.00, suggesting a potential upside of 26.02%.
-As a group, “Hotels & motels” companies have a potential downside of 7.52%.
-Given Travel + Leisure’s stronger consensus rating and higher probable upside, equities analysts plainly believe Travel + Leisure is more favorable than its competitors.
+Travel + Leisure presently has a consensus target price of $76.00, indicating a potential upside of 26.02%.
+As a group, “Hotels & motels” companies have a potential downside of 7.46%.
+Given Travel + Leisure’s stronger consensus rating and higher probable upside, research analysts plainly believe Travel + Leisure is more favorable than its competitors.

-88.7% of Travel + Leisure shares are owned by institutional investors.
-Comparatively, 74.8% of shares of all “Hotels & motels” companies are owned by institutional investors.
-1.9% of Travel + Leisure shares are owned by insiders.
-Comparatively, 13.9% of shares of all “Hotels & motels” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Summary